 - Completion of Work.
-The property owner agrees that, as a condition of receiving permission to connect, he or she will diligently complete construction and obtain necessary approvals for occupancy of the completed improvements for which service is requested.
+The property owner agrees that, as a condition of receiving permission to connect, they will diligently complete construction and obtain necessary approvals for occupancy of the completed improvements for which service is requested.
 The property owner agrees that the property owner is solely responsible for the completion and occupancy of the improvements on the property, and whether or not such utility service is actually used. - 2.
 Billing.
-The property owner understands and agrees that utility billing will commence, and that property owner will be responsible for payment of utility billings, regardless of actual use, when the water meter is installed, or in the case of a sewer-only customer, when the tap, tee or other connection is inspected and approved by District personnel.
+The property owner understands and agrees that utility billing will commence, and that property owner will be responsible for payment of utility billings, regardless of actual use, when the water meter is unlocked following connection approval by District personnel, or in the case of a sewer-only customer, when the tap, tee or other connection is inspected and approved by District personnel.